 During the installation process, you were asked which Host Applications you wanted to use the Nik Collection with.
 After the installation is complete, the tools will automatically appear in these.
 In Photoshop, you can find the tools under Filter -> Nik Collection.
 From here, you can choose the one you want to use.

 Make sure to create a Stamp Visible Layer before opening a tool.
-Otherwise, it’s not going to work.
-Consider converting it to a Smart Object as well if you want the possibility of going back into it to make adjustments later on.
+Otherwise, it won’t work.
+Consider converting it to a Smart Object as well if you want to revisit it to make adjustments later (Note that you can convert the layer into a Smart Object from within the plugins too).

 Using the Nik Collection in Lightroom works more or less the same way as in Photoshop.
-Again it’s a seamless experience where the image “magically” moves between Lightroom and the chosen plugin.
+Again, it’s a seamless experience where the image seamlessly moves between Lightroom and the chosen plugin.

 1. Right-click on the image and hover over Edit In